 The bluish haze that surrounds the soaring crags is the result of the eucalyptus oil produced from the many eucalyptus trees and, on a nice crisp sunny morning, visitors will also notice the wonderfully refreshing smell of eucalyptus in the air.

 A drive to Katoomba or Leura, the two largest towns along the Great Western Highway, takes a mere hour and a half, and affords expats the chance to explore their amazing bushwalking trails, ranging from the easy and family friendly to harder rock climbing routes.

 More specifically, the Three Sisters and Scenic World are the most popular attractions in the Blue Mountains but be sure not to miss the Jenolan Caves, rich with both Aboriginal and local Australian history, and which are about another hour’s drive from Katoomba.

 The large network of caves will dazzle with brilliant crystal formations and pristine underground rivers.
 If expats are very lucky and plan the day right, they just might see one of the three platypuses that live along the Blue Lake next to the main entrance of the caves.

-Hunter Valley is a dream come true for any foodie looking to spend an indulgent weekend away from Sydney’s own culinary genius.
+Hunter Valley is a dream come true for any foodie looking to spend an indulgent weekend away from Sydney’s own culinary talents.
 It is the oldest wine region in Australia and is best known for superb Semillon, Chardonnay, Cabernet Sauvignon and Shiraz.
 Visitors can sip on the region's famous wines while taking in the view of the seemingly endless vineyards.